Cinema of the United States: Classical Hollywood Cinema and the Golden Age of Hollywood

-1927–1948: Rise and decline of the studio system
+Rise and decline of the studio system

 Motion picture companies operated under the studio system.
-The major studios kept thousands of people on salary—actors, producers, directors, writers, stunt men, crafts persons, and technicians.
-They owned or leased Movie Ranches in rural Southern California for location shooting of westerns and other large-scale genre films, and the major studios owned hundreds of theaters in cities and towns across the nation in 1920 film theaters that showed their films and that were always in need of fresh material.
+The major studios kept thousands of people on salary—actors, producers, directors, writers, stuntmen, craftspersons, and technicians.
+They owned or leased Movie ranches in rural Southern California for location shooting of westerns and other large-scale genre films, and the major studios owned hundreds of theaters in cities and towns across the nation in 1920 film theaters that showed their films and that were always in need of fresh material.